-Today, we will learn one of the most common serve in table tennis “the forehand pendulum serve”.
-This serve is so popular because with slight adjustments it can make underspin, sidespin, topspin or no-spin, while the stroke will look quite similar.
+Today, we will learn one of the most common serves in table tennis “the forehand pendulum serve”.
+This service is so popular because with slight adjustments it can make underspin, sidespin, topspin or no-spin, while the stroke will look quite similar.
 This service is used to put pressure on the opponent.

 How to play the pendulum serve in table tennis